SUSAN E. EVANS

 She received her undergraduate degree from Emory University in Atlanta, and further post-grad training at the Drama Studio London @ Berkeley.
 She brings a strongly text-based approach to both new and classic work.

 She served as the Artistic Director of Eastenders Repertory Company from December 1998 to June 2010.
 Her directing work with Eastenders included We Won't Pay, We Won't Pay (Dario Fo), Frozen (Bryony Lavery) and Fear and Misery of the Third Reich (Brecht) co-directed with Founder Charles E. Polly.
 At Eastenders, which focused on reenvisioning classics and developing new works, she was very proud to have directed the World Premieres of Parts II and III of Mr. Polly's acclaimed Twyla Trilogy about his coming-of-age and coming out in Appalachia.
 While she was at ERC, the company also became known for its ambitious annual one-act play festivals, chronological (100 year) retrospectives of the short-play form on such themes as political theatre, sexuality/gender, comedic styles, and queer theatre, performed in rotating repertory.

-From April 2011 through June 2016, she served as the Artistic Director of the Douglas Morrisson Theatre in Hayward, where she directed Private Lives, Dividing the Estate, All My Sons, Eurydice, An Ideal Husband, The Skin of Our Teeth and Mrs. Warren's Profession.
+From April 2011 through June 2016, she served as the Artistic Director of the Douglas Morrisson Theatre in Hayward, where she directed Private Lives, Dividing the Estate, All My Sons, Eurydice, An Ideal Husband (Scott Munson adaptation), The Skin of Our Teeth and Mrs. Warren's Profession.
 At DMT Susan inaugurated an annual “Playwrights’ CageMatch,” contest, programmed community storytelling evenings and a second stage series of staged readings.

-Her work with solo artists includes two collaborations with solo artist Carolyn Doyle on productions at the Marsh and the SF Fringe Festival, as well as producing a festival of Solo Artists at DMT which featured Josh Kornbluth, Ann Randolph and Marga Gomez.
+Her work with solo artists includes two collaborations with solo artist Carolyn Doyle on productions at the Marsh and the SF Fringe Festival, as well as producer of a Solo Artists Festival at DMT which featured Josh Kornbluth, Ann Randolph and Marga Gomez.
 She enjoys ongoing directing projects with Actors Reading Writers in Berkeley.

 Susan is an Associate Member of the Stage Directors and Choreographers Society.
 She makes her home in Oakland, California, with her partner Karen Bennett, and now also in Charlottesville, VA.